What is social media marketing?

 But this can make it difficult to deliver great experiences on each platform, especially for smaller businesses with a limited marketing budget.

 You need to think critically about how many social media accounts your business can properly manage and maintain, then choose the right networks where your target audiences and current customers are most active.
-It’s one thing to manage your resources, but you also need to make sure those resources are where your potential customers spend the most time, taking into consideration your business goals.
+It’s one thing to manage your resources, but you also need to make sure those resources are where your potential customers spend the most time, taking into consideration your business goals and types of content, as well as the potential for organic reach and budget for paid social.

 Let’s take a look at some of the most common social media platforms that businesses use